CDCgov/dibbs-text-to-code/data_curation/README.md

 442779003|Borderline low
 281301001|Within reference range
  ```
-- Code: These are unique numerical identifiers for clinical concepts, such as a specific disease, a symptom, or a procedure.
+- code: These are unique numerical identifiers for clinical concepts, such as a specific disease, a symptom, or a procedure.
-- Text: Each concept code is associated with one or more textual descriptions that human-readable terms for the concept.
+- text: Each concept code is associated with one or more textual descriptions that human-readable terms for the concept.
 A concept can have several descriptions, including synonyms, which represent the same clinical idea.
 For this data file there will just be a single text, the common name/term/description, associated with each code.

 #### Extracts: